 - INDEX: Enables faster retrieval of data

 PostgreSQL (or Postgres) is said to be the most advanced open-source relational database, maintained by the PostgreSQL Global Development Group and its prolific community support.
-Its goal is to be highly extensible and standards compliant.
-Being standards complaint makes it very easy to switch to another type of SQL server.
-It has features like table inheritance and function overloading often associated with object databases.
+Its goal is to be highly extensible and standards-compliant.
+Being standards-compliant makes it very easy to switch your database to another type of SQL server.
+It has features like table inheritance and function overloading, often associated with object databases.
 Companies that use PostgreSQL include Apple, BioPharm, Etsy, IMDB, Macworld, Debian, Fujitsu, Red Hat, Sun Microsystem, Cisco and Skype.